 - Toss hot potatoes with ghee, oil, garlic powder, and onion powder.

 - Use a glass with a flat bottom (an old-fashioned or low-ball glass works well), gently press down on potatoes to flatten them to about ½-inch thick.

 - Sprinkle potatoes with salt and pepper and bake 28-30 minutes or until lightly golden brown on the underside and crisp on the edges.

-- While the potatoes are baking, combine garlic-herb oil ingredients in a food processor or blender and blend until smooth.
+- While the potatoes are baking, combine garlic-herb oil ingredients in a small food processor or a personal sized blender and blend until smooth.